auyer/rcpassos.me/posts/linux-kernel-build-environment/index.md

 qemu-img resize ./$ARCH/linux-$ARCH.qcow2 +2G
 ```

-This just added 2GB of free space to the fisk image, but it did not resize the partition.
+This just added 2GB of free space to the disk image, but it did not resize the partition.
 We can check that with the `virt-filesystems` command:

 ```bash